Beware of false facts!

 However, this is not the case in many professional fields.
 Missing diplomas can be more than compensated by demonstrable expertise, extensive experience, precise performance and convincing professional development and success.
 Once again,

 Set the professional content that is important for the position and the target company - What exactly did your activities look like?
 What successes have you achieved? - skilfully in scene.
-Do not write or talk about dropping out of your studies, but about study topics and topics that you have followed with passion.
+Do not write or talk about dropping out of your studies, but about course contents and priorities that you have followed with passion.

 5. A question of perspective